Oxford child sex abuse ring: Perpetrators

-Tilal Madhi, of Hereford, was found guilty of two counts of conspiracy to rape a girl under 16, conspiracy to indecently assault a girl under 16, one count of trafficking within the UK for sexual exploitation and one count of arranging or facilitating child prostitution of a child under the age of 18 years.

-Salik Miah, of Oxford, was found guilty of one count of conspiracy to rape, two counts of rape and one count of arranging or facilitating child prostitution.

-Azad Miah, of Oxford, was found guilty of one count of conspiracy to rape, two counts of rape and one count of arranging or facilitating child prostitution.

 Abuse

 From 2004 to 2012, the men groomed children from 11-15 years-old from dysfunctional backgrounds who were unlikely to be believed by others living in care homes.
 They were given presents, plied with alcohol, and introduced to crack cocaine and heroin.
 After the girls became dependent on the men, they were guarded so they could not escape and threatened that they and their families would be harmed if they tried to leave.
 The girls were raped vaginally, orally, and anally, sometimes by several men, the abuse occasionally lasting for several days at a time.
 Some girls were groomed to be prostitutes and taken to guest houses in Bradford, Leeds, London, Slough, and Bournemouth where men paid to have sex with them.
 The girls were subjected to extreme sexual violence, biting, suffocating, and burning.
 They were tortured with knives, baseball bats, and meat cleavers and were occasionally urinated upon.
 One 14-year-old girl was burned with a lighter when she tried to resist having sex.
 The mother of another girl said that "she had begged social services staff to rescue her [daughter] from the gang", who had "threatened to cut the girl's face off" and "slit the throats" of members of the girl's family.

 One girl aged 12 was forced into prostitution.
-She was abused in various places around Oxford, including a flat, the Nanford Guest House, Travelodge and in Shotover Woods.
+She was abused in various places around Oxford, including a flat, the Nanford Guest House, a Travelodge hotel and in Shotover Woods.
 She frequently contracted chlamydia and was covered in burns from where men had stubbed out their cigarettes.
 She began to self-harm and described her experiences as "living hell".
 She said that the men sometimes seemed to be aroused by her crying.